MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Out-File.md

 ### -NoNewline

-Specifies that the content written to the file does not end with a newline character.
+Specifies that the content written to the file doesn't end with a newline character.
 The string representations of the input objects are concatenated to form the output.
 No spaces or newlines are inserted between the output strings.
 No newline is added after the last output string.